 That said, there are some pretty significant differences between PMP and programmatic guaranteed.
 For starters, advertisers love the increased revenue earned via private deals when utilizing PMP.
 The direct communication and increased transparency between publishers and advertisers make the entire transaction much simpler.
 And publishers enjoy having more control over the types of ads being displayed to their site visitors.

 In the end, there’s no right or wrong answer when it comes to selecting programmatic guaranteed or PMP advertising for monetizing your website.
 If you need help deciding between the two, reach out and we’ll help you through it.
-Or try our free earnings calculator and find out how much ad revenue your site could be earning!
+Or try our newly updated, free earnings calculator to find out how much ad revenue your site could be earning!
 Additionally, we offer ad management and solutions.
 So, we can better optimize your ad experience all around!